 Somebody has resurrected Harve Bennett’s old script for Star Trek: the Academy Years over at Ain’t it Cool News; it seems the guy is really interested in the story.
 I hate to break it to him, but any story placing the original series crew together in Star Fleet Academy just couldn’t be considered canon; that’s not the way that the series developed originally.

 Not that this would be unprecedented.
 Of the entire four year run of Enterprise, only two episodes could be considered canon.
-That would be the In a Mirror Darkly two parter.
+That would be the In a Mirror Darkly two-parter.
 Spock was established to be the first Vulcan in Starfleet in one of the first Star Trek episodes.
 There is no way that T’Pol could be an officer on a Starfleet vessel in the normal Star Trek universe.
-In the Mirror, Mirror universe this is not a problem.
+However, in the Mirror, Mirror universe this is not a problem.

 I didn’t need to see Scooby Doo as a live action film.
 I didn’t need to see King Kong without the stop motion animation.
-I didn’t need to see The Brady Bunch, Bewitched, etc. on the big screen (in fact, I didn’t) do we really have to go there with Classic Trek?
+I didn’t need to see The Brady Bunch, Bewitched, etc. on the big screen (in fact, I didn’t see those.
+Bullet successfully dodged) do we really have to go there with Classic Trek?
 Watch someone else play James T. Kirk?
-Someone other than Nimoy wear Spock’s ears?
+Someone other than Leonard Nimoy wear Spock’s ears?
 I won’t be paying for that, myself.

 If they just have to do a Star Trek: the Academy Years do it without including the classic characters, or you can count on this classic Trek fan sitting this film out.